PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 </script>

 # State
-On this page you find information on how the framework handles the state in a BagaWork app, and how you can customize it.
+On this page you find information on how the state in a BagaWork app is handled, and how you can customize it.